-Nickel-Plated Brass Casings: Nickel-Plated Brass Casing Ammo Explained
+Nickel-Plated Brass Cased Ammo: Nickel-Plated Brass Casings Explained

 For both pistol and rifle ammunition, nickel-plated brass casings offer a unique spin on the standard brass or steel casings.
 When it comes to nickel vs. brass, nickel-plated brass looks nicer than standard brass casings and can be reloaded – making it a great choice for someone looking for an aesthetically pleasing and functional cartridge case.
 Remington, Federal and Hornady are noted for using nickel-plated ammo in their premium lines.

 The two main features of nickel plated brass ammo are corrosive resistance and a smoother feed than straight brass or steel.
 But these aren't the only reasons to start using this type of ammo, here are descriptions on these features and more: